Paulista Republican Party: Origin

 PRP was a republican party with legal existence, even during the Empire of Brazil period, founded during the Convention of Itu on April 18, 1873.
 It was the result of a political fusion between farmers from the Republican or Radical Club, among whom were prominent figures like Américo Brasiliense, Luís Gama, Américo de Campos, and Bernardino de Campos, Prudente de Morais, Campos Sales, Francisco Glicério, Júlio de Mesquita, and Jorge Tibiriçá Piratininga, its first president.
 At this first party convention, 124 delegates from various cities in the São Paulo province attended.

 During the imperial period, PRP elected deputies to the General Assembly of the Empire (the current Chamber of Deputies), Campos Sales and Prudente de Morais, in the 1885-1888 legislature.
 In 1887, Bernardino de Campos definitively aligned the party with abolitionism, saving it from the crisis caused by the pro-slavery inclination of landowners.

-Its official organ was the newspaper "Correio Paulistano", which, during the Second Reign, belonged to the Conservative Party and was destroyed in 1930 with the victory of the 1930 Revolution, but it resumed circulation and finally ceased its activities in the 1960s.
+Its official organ was the newspaper "Correio Paulistano", which, during the Second Reign, belonged to the Conservative Party and was destroyed in 1930 with the victory of the Revolution of 1930, but it resumed circulation and finally ceased its activities in the 1960s.
 Other newspapers that supported PRP were also destroyed in 1930, including "A Plateia", "A Gazeta," and "Folha da Manhã," the current Folha de S. Paulo.

 Its members consisted of liberal professionals (lawyers, doctors, engineers, etc.), known as the liberal classes, and above all, important rural landowners from São Paulo, coffee growers, known as the conservative classes, supporters of European immigration for coffee plantations and also supporters of the abolition of slavery.

 Almost all the leadership of PRP, at the time called "próceres," were members of the Freemasons.
 Meetings of the PRP leadership in the editorial office of Correio Paulistano were traditional.

 Its first newspaper was "A Província de S. Paulo," now O Estado de S. Paulo, founded in 1875 by the historical republicans, including Campos Sales.

 The primary goal of PRP was to establish a republican federation in Brazil with a high degree of administrative decentralization, which did not exist during the imperial period (1822-1889).

 Another important demand of the Republicans was the return of taxes collected by the union to the originating province (later states).

 PRP remained in opposition from its foundation in 1873 until the Proclamation of the Republic.
 After the 1930 Revolution, it returned to being an opposition party.
 PRP remained in opposition from 1930 until its extinction with the advent of the Estado Novo in 1937.
 In other words, it started on April 18, 1873, and ended on December 2, 1937.